Your Trading Plan is ESSENTIAL to your success as a trader. Failure to implement a trading plan is the number one reason I see traders fail.

 The objectivity and clarity that a solid trading plan provides is essential in a market that requires split second decision making to take advantage of opportunities.
 It will empower you to trade objectively with confidence and less emotional involvement.

-Consider it your playbook for success.
 It should be read every day before any trades are placed.

 Trading Plan Outline